 Plex handles transcoding, library organization, and remote streaming.
 To install:

-- Add the Plex repository and install:
+- Add the Plex repository and install.

-curl https://downloads.plex.tv/plex-keys/PlexSign.key | sudo apt-key add - echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list sudo apt update sudo apt install plexmediaserver - Confirm Plex is running:
+apt-keyis deprecated on current Pi OS, so use a signed keyring instead:curl -fsSL https://downloads.plex.tv/plex-keys/PlexSign.key | sudo gpg --dearmor -o /usr/share/keyrings/plex-archive-keyring.gpg echo "deb [signed-by=/usr/share/keyrings/plex-archive-keyring.gpg] https://downloads.plex.tv/repo/deb public main" | sudo tee /etc/apt/sources.list.d/plexmediaserver.list sudo apt update sudo apt install plexmediaserver - Confirm Plex is running:

 sudo systemctl status plexmediaserver